magicbug/QTrigdoppler/README.md

 Although I tested v0.4 on multiple passes in FM as well as SSB, this project is still WIP.
 Please, please tell me which bugs you encounterd!
 ### Known bugs:
-  - V/V U/V VFO exchange is only done when the PTT is not engaged.
+  - V/V U/U VFO exchange is only done when the PTT is not engaged.
 Otherwise the VFO might swap during TX as the IC-910 is not capable to change the unselected VFO.
 Nevertheless if the radio is put into TX right in between the PTT monitoring command and the VFO switch, the VFOs will mix up.
     - That might be resolvable by adding an TCP client/server which acts as an middle-man between the Terminal, e.g. Greencube Terminal and the modem, e.g. soundmodem to buffer TX messages while the frequency of VFOB is updated
-  - Currently there is no support to enable/change SubTones.
-The icom library supporst it but I'm undecided how to store the parameters.
-Maybe similar to the offset profiles?
   - Storing the offset profiles sometimes adds empty lines, atm I don't know why

 ## Roadmap: